Create an account sign-up-diamond

 What to Expect:

-The highlight of the W Trek is its unmistakable shape, which covers the park’s main valleys in a "W"-like formation.
+The highlight of Self-guided W Trek tour is its unmistakable shape, which covers the park’s main valleys in a "W"-like formation.
 This trek takes you to towering granite spires, the breathtaking Grey Glacier, and the serene French Valley.
 Along the way, you’ll encounter turquoise lakes like Lago Nordenskjöld and Lago Pehoé, as well as lush forests filled with native wildlife like guanacos and condors.

 Choose between camping at designated sites or staying in the park’s well-maintained refugios (lodges).
 Be sure to book accommodation or camping spots months in advance, as the W Trek is extremely popular during peak trekking season.